Top 15 Most Visited National Parks in the USA, 2023 Update

 Location: North Carolina and Tennessee

-Visiting the Great Smoky Mountains National Park is a must for any nature lover and outdoors person.
-Aside from the chance to see remarkable species of flora and fauna, you can hike and explore virtually untouched landscapes or fish in several thousand miles of streams.
+Visiting the Great Smoky Mountains National Park is a must for all nature lovers and folks who love the outdoors.
+Aside from the chance to see remarkable species of flora and fauna, you can hike and explore virtually untouched landscapes.

 History buffs will appreciate the dozens of well-preserved structures, including barns, farmhouses, churches, and grist mills.
 The park also houses several cemeteries that locals still maintain.

-Great Smoky Mountains National Park offers some of the finest camping facilities in the national park system.
-Make a reservation at one of the front country sites, group campgrounds, or horse camps throughout the park.
+Make a reservation at one of the front country sites throughout the park.
 Backpackers can rough it in the backcountry with a permit.

 4. Gateway National Recreation Area